- Home

 Transient pain can occur following root canal treatment and can be adequately controlled by oral painkillers.

 Uncommonly, there can be swelling from the tooth following root canal treatment.
-This is especially so when there pre-existing infection of the tooth.
+This is especially so when there is pre-existing infection of the tooth.
 In such situations, the clinician will probably need to supplement the painkillers with antibiotics.

 Does root canal treated teeth need special care?